amandadavi7/PSI/README.md

 ### References

 [1] A. Resende and D. Aranha.
 Faster Unbalanced Private Set Intersection.
-In Financial Cryptography and Data Security (FC 2018), LNCS.
+In Financial Cryptography and Data Security (FC), LNCS.
 Springer, 2018.

+[2] A. Resende and D. Aranha.
+Faster Unbalanced Private Set Intersection in the Semi-Honest Setting.
+To be published in the Journal of Cryptographic Engineering (JCEN).

-[2] S. Kamara, P. Mohassel, M. Raykova, and S. Sadeghian.
+[3] S. Kamara, P. Mohassel, M. Raykova, and S. Sadeghian.
 Scaling private set intersection to billion-element sets.
-In Financial Cryptography and Data Security (FC 2014), LNCS.
+In Financial Cryptography and Data Security (FC), LNCS.
 Springer, 2014.

-[3] C. Meadows.
+[4] C. Meadows.
 A more efficient cryptographic matchmaking protocol for use in the absence of a continuously available third party.
 In IEEE S&P’86, pages 134–137.
 IEEE, 1986.

-[4] P. Baldi, R. Baronio, E. D. Cristofaro, P. Gasti, and G. Tsudik, Countering GATTACA: Efficient and Secure Testing of Fully-sequenced Human Genomes, in ACM Conference on Computer and Communications Security, pp. 691-702, ACM, 2011
+[5] P. Baldi, R. Baronio, E. D. Cristofaro, P. Gasti, and G. Tsudik, Countering GATTACA: Efficient and Secure Testing of Fully-sequenced Human Genomes.
+In ACM Conference on Computer and Communications Security, pp. 691–702, 2011.

-[5] B. Pinkas, T. Schneider, M. Zohner.
+[6] B. Pinkas, T. Schneider, M. Zohner.
 Scalable Private Set Intersection Based on OT Extension.
-Available at http://eprint.iacr.org/2016/930.
+In ACM Transactions on Privacy and Security, pages 7:1–7:35, 2018.

+[7] B. Fan, D. G. Andersen, M. Kaminsky, M. Mitzenmacher.
+Cuckoo Filter: Practically Better Than Bloom.
+In ACM International on Conference on Emerging Networking Experiments and Technologies (CoNEXT), pages 75–88, 2014.

+[8] P. Pandey, M.A.
+Bender, R. Johnson, R. Patro.
+A General-Purpose Counting Filter: Making Every Bit Count.
+In ACM International Conference on Management of Data (SIGMOD),  pages 775–787, 2017.